What is HEAD in Git?

 Now that we know how HEAD

-As you can see above, in both cases the new commit C2 got created through a commit
+As you can see above, the new commit C2 was created through a commit

-operation.
-The main difference being that in attached state the change is automatically recorded in the master
+operation in both cases.
+The main difference is that in the attached state the change is automatically recorded in the master

-branch, whereas in detached state the change did not impact any existing branch and master
+branch.
+In contrast, in the detached state, the change did not impact any existing branch and master

-Similar things would have happened if a rollback operation would have been used, such as reset
+Similar things would have happened if a rollback operation had been used, such as reset

-, but that's a case suitable for a coming blog post!
+, but that's a case suitable for a future blog post!

 Now, let's look at how to know what HEAD